makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

   is_var: false
 ```

-This creates a variable with the name 'become_root', which is of type `boolean` (because it's specified as a flag), which is not required and defaults to 'false' if not specified by the user.
+This creates a variable with the name 'become_root', which is of type `boolean` (because it's specified as a flag), which is not required and defaults to 'false' if not specified by the user (by providing the `--become` option).
 It also contains a short help text to tell the user what it means to set it.

 The only 'non-Click' key in this example is the `is_var` one.
 This tells *frecklecute* to not add the resulting value to every task in the `tasks` list, but use it for templating purposes.
 More details on this can be found [here](https://docs.freckles.io/en/latest/frecklecutables_templating.html).
-In our example, both `user_name` and `password` are used for as templating variables.
+In our example, both `user_name` and `password` are used as templating variables.

 ### `tasks`

 This is the main section of a *frecklecutable*, and where things get done.
 This key contains a list of tasks to execute.
 Those tasks can be either *Ansible* [modules](docs.ansible.com/modules.html), or [roles](https://docs.ansible.com/ansible/2.4/playbooks_reuse_roles.html).
-In contrast to *Ansible playbooks*, *modules* and *roles* are treated in the same way within a *frecklecutable*.
+In contrast to *Ansible playbooks*, *modules* and *roles* are treated the same within a *frecklecutable*.

 There are two ways to define a task item in the task list, a verbose, 'exploded' way which has yet to be documented and written about, and a concise, short way which I'll describe here.
-The 'exploded' way is basically a dictionary with explicit metadata, and it's used when using one of the more uncommon features or special cases.
+The 'exploded' way is basically a dictionary with explicit metadata, and it can be necessary when using one of the more uncommon features or special cases.
 Both can be used interchangeably, as internally a short description is converted into the more explicit, verbose way.

 Anyway, to add a task to the list, the most important thing is it's name.
 A name can either be an alias you define (which we'll ignore for the purpose of this blog post, but can be read about [here](https://docs.freckles.io/en/latest/writing_frecklecutables.html#task-alias)), the name of [a module](http://docs.ansible.com/ansible/latest/list_of_all_modules.html), or the name of a [role from Ansible Galaxy](https://galaxy.ansible.com/). `frecklecute` will know which is which, because *roles* always contain a ' . ' in their name, whereas modules never do.

-Let's have a look the the example from above:
+Let's have a look at the example from above:

 ```yaml
 tasks: